Sonu Nigam: 2010–present: Post career peak, multiple concerts and several English Collaborations

 Between 2012 and 2015 many of Sonu's songs were redubbed in other singer's voices by music companies because of his fight for singers' royalties and opposition to sign illegal contracts with companies.
-Sonu said "I am not scared of being out of work because eventually good sense will prevail,".
+Sonu said "I am not scared of being out of work because eventually good sense will prevail".
 In 2012, Sonu's song Abhi Mujh Mein Kahin from Agneepath became a huge success.
-For this song Sonu won many awards including 5th Mirchi Music Awards for Male Vocalist of The Year", BIG Star Entertainment Awards 2012, 18th Lions Gold Awards, 2013 Zee Cine Awards, 19th Lions Gold Award, 2013 Times of India Film Awards and many more.
+For this song Sonu won many awards including 5th Mirchi Music Awards for Male Vocalist of The Year, BIG Star Entertainment Awards 2012, 18th Lions Gold Awards, 2013 Zee Cine Awards, 19th Lions Gold Award, 2013 Times of India Film Awards and many more.
 He was also nominated for Best Male Playback Singer at Filmfare Awards.
 He considers Abhi Mujh Mein Kahin as one of his best songs.

-He composed the title track of the film Singh Saab The Great in 2013 and has also composed music for other films including: Sooper Se Ooper and Jal, in collaboration with percussionist Bickram Ghosh in the same year.
+Nigam composed the title track of the film Singh Saab The Great in 2013 and has also composed music for other films including: Sooper Se Ooper and Jal, in collaboration with percussionist Bickram Ghosh in the same year.
 He was ranked the Number 1 artist on the US Billboard Uncharted charts twice in September and October 2013.
 He sang two songs for the movie PK, "Bhagwan Hai Kahan Re Tu" and "Love is a Waste of Time", which was a duet with Shreya Ghoshal.
 In 2014, Sonu also released a single called "Trini Ladki" in fusion with Chutney Music.